jonjesbuzz/cards/README.md

 # cards
-A boring card library, written (initially) in C.  Now comes in Swift, C++, and Rust.
+A boring card library, written (initially) in C.  Now comes in Swift, C++, Rust, and Java.

 ## Why?
 Because I was bored.